Here are some ideas to consider

 Consider going green . . .

 There are some services you don't have a choice about like water, trash, electricity, gas, etc. Your best bet for saving money on these items is to use less.
 If your trash service charges per can for pick-up, then work at reducing the number of cans you have to pick up (ask about a recycling program in your area).
 Turn your thermostat down (or up in the summer), use natural lighting as much as possible.
-Doubble up on your cooking (when cooking a meatloaf in the oven, put potatoes in there, too, along with another meatlof for another day).
+Double up on your cooking (when cooking a meatloaf in the oven, put potatoes in there, too, along with another meatloaf for another day).
 Hang your laundry out to dry.
 Put a brick in your toilet and reduce the number of flushes (flushing every other or every third use).
-Start being concious of what you consume and teach the children to be good stewards of energy and resources.
+Start being conscious of what you consume and teach the children to be good stewards of energy and resources.

 Eliminate buying paper towels, napkins, baby wipes, disposal diapers, even toilet paper and other paper products.
 You can use rags for paper towels, cloth napkins, use baby wash clothes instead of baby wipes or even toilet paper, you can even buy cloth menstrual pads.
 Search eBay or other places online for these items.
 Make one change per week or month and switch over slowly.